Projection Welding of Fasteners to Hot-Stamped Boron Steel

 The in-house processes used to transform the boron steels for hot stamping can create obstacles for the welding of fasteners.
 The extreme change in hardness after the quenching process can harden base material by as much as 250%.
 In addition, an AlSi coating is tough to break through with traditional methods (Refs.
 5–7).

 The projection welding of fasteners to the coated AlSi or uncoated hotstamped, high boron steels with consistent results will be addressed here.

 Several factors can lead to poor welds, increased welding costs, an “in process” manual inspection at the weld source, or 100% nondestructive evaluation (NDE) at the end user site.
 These include:

-1. In-house processing of boron steel, causing drastic resistance changes at material interface;
+- Material processing and control of heating time, oven temperature, cooling rate, die design causing drastic resistance changes at material interface;

 Two different views of automated hot-stamped boron steel CD welding.
 (Photo courtesy of Weld Systems Integrators Inc.)

 Fig. 1 — This graph shows a CD fast rise to current 57 kA in 3 ms.

 The addition of hot-stamped materials has two advantages: to create lighter weight components, and to achieve tensile strengths of 1500 mega pascals (MPa).